markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 A [code span](@) begins with a backtick string and ends with a backtick string of equal length.
-The contents of the code span are the characters between the two backtick strings, normalized in the following ways:
+The contents of the code span are the characters between these two backtick strings, normalized in the following ways:

 - First, [line endings] are converted to [spaces].